 2. GPS: While you just may be turning down the music to find your destination, focusing on your GPS can make you turn a blind eye to oncoming issues, stop signs, lights, and more.
 This is heightened due to the nature of being in a place you are unfamiliar with.

 In order to protect yourself against these distractions, make sure you are up to date on your auto insurance coverage.
-Click here to connect with our local experts who can advise you on how much coverage you need, and shop around to find you a great quote.
+Click here to connect with our agent who can help you shop around to find you a competitive quote.